younasiqw/CSGO-CommendBOT-2019/README.md

-# CSGO Commend Bot
+# CSGO Commend-BOT 2019 UPDATED
-**You are viewing an experimental branch including a commend bot rewrite.
-Use with caution.**

 If you're a developer and want to know how to fix your own commend bot its very simple.
 Just set `steam_id_gs` to a valid server steam ID, on your target's account & bot accounts.
 Switch after 20 commends and repeat.